-In connection with the spin-off, we will create stand-alone corporate and support functions for our business and operations.
+Following the spin-off, we are in the process of creating stand-alone corporate and support functions for our business and operations.
 Key corporate functions are expected to include tax, treasury, accounting, internal audit, investor relations, human resources, communications, legal and corporate governance, information technology, facilities, and administrative support services.

 For a period of twelve months beginning on the date of the distribution (with an option to extend for up to an additional twelve months by mutual written agreement of the parties), Verint will continue to provide and/or make available various administrative services and assets to us pursuant to the Transition Services Agreement.
-Services to be provided by Verint to us will include services related to finance, accounting, business technology, human resources information systems, human resources, legal, corporate governance, facilities, document management and record retention, relationship management and technical and quality support.
-We will also provide certain services in these areas to Verint under the Transition Services Agreement.
+Services provided by Verint to us will include services related to finance, accounting, legal, information technology, human resources, corporate governance, investor relations and document management and record retention.
+We also provide certain services in these areas to Verint under the Transition Services Agreement.
 Fees payable by the parties under the agreement are intended to reimburse the service provider for its direct and indirect costs incurred in providing the services, plus a customary markup.